xiix0/scam/README.md

-You are dishonest, but never to the point of hurting a friend.
+You don't become a failure until you're satisfied with being one.